 Venus Retrograde (Shukra Vakri)

 Venus governs love, beauty, art, value, partnership, marriage (for men in classical Jyotish), wealth and comforts.
 When Venus turns vakri, every one of those themes turns inward and asks for review.
-Because Venus retrogrades only about once every 18 months, each Shukra vakri season is a longer and more substantial phase than Mercury's quick windows.
-The effects often surface as relationship rethinking, value clarification, or a return of someone or something from earlier in the chart owner's romantic life.
+Because Venus retrogrades only about once every 19 months, each Shukra vakri season is a longer and more substantial phase than Mercury's quick windows.
+The effects often surface as relationship rethinking, value clarification, or a return of someone or something from earlier in the person's romantic life.

 Natal Venus Retrograde

 People born with Venus vakri often have an unusual or non-conventional relationship to love and value.
 They may have come into this life with a sense that the prevailing model of romance, beauty, or worldly luxury is not quite their own.
 This is not the same as being uninterested in those themes.
-The chart owner cares deeply about them; they simply cannot accept the standard package without re-examining each piece.
+They may care deeply about love, beauty, and comfort, yet still need to examine each part before accepting the standard package.
 Many artists, designers, musicians, and counsellors with deep relationship insight carry natal Venus retrograde.

 Relationships for someone with natal Shukra vakri often follow a non-linear course: late marriage, marriage to someone significantly older or younger, partnerships that revisit unfinished work from earlier in life, or a long period of solitude before a settled bond.
 The classical hint is that Venus retrograde in a chart can produce a person who needs to discover their own definition of love before they can fully receive it from another.